Adroiti/docs-for-code-review-tools/Cppcheck/noCopyConstructor.md

-Pattern: No copy constructor
+Pattern: Class with no copy constructor

 Issue: -

 ## Description

-class `class` does not have a copy constructor which is recommended since the class contains a pointer to allocated memory.
+Class does not have a copy constructor which is recommended since the class contains a pointer to allocated memory.

 ## Further Reading